nairus/fem-react-redux/NOTES.md

 ### 2.6 Configuring webpack

-En mode CLI si on lance uniquement `webpack`, il va chercher le fichier de config `webpack.config.json`.
+In CLI mode, if we launch only `webpack`, it seek the config file `webpack.config.json`.

 ## 5. Testing React